Thunderbird doesn't start if ~/.icedove exists and is empty

 ~/.icedove/ directory, that prevents Thunderbird from starting.

-#1 Updated by goupille over 1 year ago
+#1 Updated by goupille almost 2 years ago

 a user affected by this issue reported that deleting the icedove line from /live/persistence/TailsData_unlocked/persistence.conf doesn't fix the issue because during Tails startup a script add the line to persistence.conf and /live/persistence/TailsData_unlocked/icedove is created again